 Action

-July 31st, 2003, Qalqilya, Occupied Palestine: On the day that the Israeli army announced the completion of Stage 1 of their wall, we launched a nonviolent direct action, which featured a high flying banner, the first graffiti on the wall, and hundreds of Israeli and Palestinian peace activists trying to greet each other from opposite sides of a gate blockaded by tanks and soldiers.
+July 31st, 2003, Qalqilya, Occupied Palestine: The Israeli army announced completion of Stage 1 of their separation wall.
+We launched a nonviolent direct action that included a high flying banner, paint balloons and graffiti, and hundreds of Israeli and Palestinian peace activists trying to greet each through a gate blockaded by tanks and soldiers.

 September 12, 2002: Earth to Bush Action.
 This is the day that President George W. Bush first argued before the UN that we must wage war in Iraq.